-Once breast cancer treatment ends, most side effects of treatment go away.
+Once breast cancer treatment ends, most side effects go away.

-However, you may have some long-term side effects and new health effects may occur months or even years after treatment ends.
+However, you may have some long-term side effects.
+New side effects may occur months or even years after treatment ends.

-Some common late effects of breast cancer include:
+Some common late effects of breast cancer treatment include (in alphabetical order):

-“Quality of life” is the term used to describe a person's overall well-being.
+“Quality of life” describes a person's overall well-being.

 Your mental and physical health (including symptoms such as pain and fatigue), ability to perform daily roles and sexual function are all part of your quality of life.

 Research is ongoing to improve all areas of breast cancer care, including survivorship.

 After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial.
 BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find a clinical trial that fits your health needs, including clinical trials on quality of life issues.